 (ii) provide a cost-effective means of redress for such copying through the courts.

-Registering your Trade Mark is relatively inexpensive set against the likely costs of taking Common Law actions where you have to prove the validity of your case – a registered Trade Mark does this for you.
+Registering your Trade Mark is relatively inexpensive set against the likely costs of taking Common Law actions where you must prove the validity of your case – a registered Trade Mark does this for you.
 In that sense, registering a Trade Mark is best looked upon as a kind of insurance policy.

 In defending your Trade Mark, whether it is registered or not, you may require IP (Intellectual Property) professionals to help you with monitoring and taking action when necessary.
 Also see our section on IP Common Law.